bmwadforth/bleedr/README.md

 ]
 ```

 This is likely to change, but this is the rough idea.
-Bleedr will open a file handle to a JSON file and write into the data array as each packet comes through.
+Bleedr will open a write_file handle to a JSON write_file and write into the data array as each packet comes through.